uring-mem-db/umd/README.md

 In memory database for linux only.
 Killer feature, it is using io_uring.

+## Architecture

+All documentation about the architecture is in the `docs` folder and in the comments of the code.

 ## Development

 If you are not on linux you can use the docker image to build and run the tests.